nicholaslourie/opda/data/llama/README.md

 evaluated on separate validation and test sets every 500 gradient updates.
 These learning curves are then reported in the data.

+For the *residual* experiment (`llama-33m_residual.results.jsonl`), the results were generated from those of the *tuning* experiment as follows.
+First, all the hyperparameter configurations from the *tuning* experiment were sorted by the best raw validation loss (`val_raw_loss`) logged at any point during training (with any NaNs or missing losses being replaced by infinity).
+Next, the hyperparameter configurations at the 12.5th, 25th, 37.5th, 50th, 62.5th, 75th, 87.5th, and 100th quantiles of loss (descending) were selected.
+Finally, each of these 8 configurations was then retrained 128 times with different random seeds, for a total of 1,024 training runs.

 Data Structure
 --------------